sapiens/blog/_posts/2015-05-25-DDD-Concepts-As-One-Liners.md

 **Bounded Context** : all models sharing the same domain language

+**Aggregate**:
+- a group of objects that need to be consistent together in order to represent a valid domain concept
-**Aggregate**: a consistency boundary around a domain concept, often represented as an object graph
+- a consistency boundary around a domain concept, often represented as an object graph (from [Mathias](https://github.com/mathiasverraes))

 **Aggregate Root**: the object from the Aggregate that enforces the aggregate's consistency and acts as its 'representative'